All platforms

 The problem

 Savings circles and community groups run on WhatsApp threads, paper books, and one trusted person's memory.
-Contributions get disputed, people argue over who collects next, proof of payment is screenshots scattered across chats, and nobody has one trusted record of who paid and who got paid.
+Contributions get disputed, people argue over who collects next, proof of payment is screenshots scattered across chats, members vanish without paying, and nobody has one trusted record of who owes, who paid, and who got paid.

 How it works